-Why Did Kurt Angle Attack Vince McMahon in the Middle of a Flight?
+Why Did Kurt Angle Attack Vince McMahon on an Airplane?

 In the autobiography, "It’s True!
 It’s True!"
 Kurt Angle details what happened when Vince took his gloating too far on an international flight back from London: